 5. What are your salary expectations? - Best Answers

 What are you looking for in terms of salary?
 It seems like a simple question, but your answer can knock you out of the contest for the job if you overprice yourself.
+If you underprice yourself, you may get shortchanged and a lower offer.
 Here's the best way to answer questions about salary.

 6. Why are you leaving or have left your job? - Best Answers

 When asked about why you are moving on from your current position, stick with the facts, be direct, and focus your interview answer on the future, especially if your leaving wasn't under the best of circumstances.